tdex-network/dev-portal/blog/2021-07-13-tdex-terraform-automation.md

 <!--truncate-->

-As a first step it is required toobtain aws access and secret keys.
+As a first step it is required to obtain aws access and secret keys.
 Best practice is to create new user in AWS IAM.
 Please navigate to Services > IAM page.
 Proceed with opening AWS IAM users page, and click on Add user.
 Provide user with name, and below, for the Access type select Programmatic access. ![Add User](../static/img/add-user.png)
 Next, make sure that your AWS account(access key) has all required privileges to create EC2 instances and S3 access.
+Permissions you need (EC2 full, S3, VPC access)
 ![Attach permissions](../static/img/attach-perms.png)
 Copy your keys to safe place and do not share it with anyone.
 Check the documentation [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html)